QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 In general

-* don't forget non javadoc comment, one per line or block is really helpful
+* don't forget non-doxygen comments, one per line or block is helpful
-* show some examples of your function being called, that might help a lot
+* show some examples of your function is called, that might help a lot
 * make some ``README.md`` to summarize some usages might be good